 Tuesday and Thursday mornings are like a split shift for us with Lucas.
 He arrives early for mom and dad to make work on time.
 Then we take and pick him up from preschool.
 It’s not difficult, but it does interrupt my focus and workflow.
 Have you ever noticed that once your concentration is broken, you might as well figure you have to start over?
 Not literally, but figuratively start over.
 Sometimes I wonder how working women juggle all the responsibilities of the home, the children, and their jobs, don’t you?

 I know, you must think I’m nuts, special coffee?
 Yes!!
-This coffee not only tastes awesome with no bitterness, but it is packed with good stuff to help with mental focus and clarity, a mood elevator, AND more.
+This coffee not only tastes awesome with no bitterness, but it is infused and ground only when I order it.
 See why I miss it?

 With that said, I got up went into the kitchen and made myself a nice, hot cup of coffee.
 Yum, now I can once again focus and get my work done.
 What do you do or use to help get you through the day?

 Well, that’s it for today.
 If any of this rings true for you, please share a comment below.
-I’m always open to learning what works and how to overcome the fear of doing something new for me and other women over 50.
+I’m always open to learning what works and how to overcome the fear of doing something new for me just like the other “50 and over women”.
 Oops, there is the phone again, another customer calling to place an order.
 Have a great week my sassy friends and remember to confront those life changes head-on.
 Don’t allow your retirement lifestyle to slip through your fingers.
 Plan now for the changes headed your way so your dream lifestyle doesn’t become your worst nightmare.

 Carla Gardiner is a mom of 2, the fiery grandma of 7 and has been married to her husband for 38 years.
 She is focused, and driven; a business owner who made a big move in her late 50’s which rocked her world.
 Transitioning from her native hometown to her new home 3 states away took guts, work, and dedication to get the job done.
 Now, she is focused on helping other women handle life’s changes after 50 while making the transition to their retirement lifestyle; one they’ve been dreaming of instead of the nightmare it could become.